apptainer/singularity-userdocs/environment_and_metadata.rst

     ├── libs
     ├── runscript
     ├── runscript.help
-    ├── Singularity
+    ├── apptainer
     └── startscript

 -  **actions**: This directory contains helper scripts to allow the container to carry out the action commands. (e.g. ``exec`` , ``run`` or ``shell``).
-In later versions of Singularity, these files may be dynamically written at runtime, *and should not be modified* in the container.
+In later versions of apptainer, these files may be dynamically written at runtime, *and should not be modified* in the container.

 -  **env**: All ``*.sh`` files in this directory are sourced in alpha-numeric order when the container is started.
-For legacy purposes there is a symbolic link called ``/environment`` that points to ``/.singularity.d/env/90-environment.sh``.
-Whenever possible, avoid modifying or creating environment files manually to prevent potential issues building & running containers with future versions of Singularity.
-Beginning with Singularity 3.6, additional facilities such as ``--env`` and ``--env-file`` are available to allow manipulation of the container environment at runtime.
+For legacy purposes there is a symbolic link called ``/environment`` that points to ``/.apptainer.d/env/90-environment.sh``.
+Whenever possible, avoid modifying or creating environment files manually to prevent potential issues building & running containers with future versions of apptainer.
+Beginning with apptainer 3.6, additional facilities such as ``--env`` and ``--env-file`` are available to allow manipulation of the container environment at runtime.